By Joseph Forster

 - Skip the rulebook for now and just watch the rules videos on Firelock Games’ YouTube channel.
 This is not optimal but it will get you going without putting any money out on a rulebook that will be largely replaced when you get your pledge.
 If you know a local player, you can always ask them for rules clarification from their rulebook.

 Personally, I recommend option 2.
-I have a physical copy of the rulebook, but I’ve found the digital copy well worth the money just for the convenience.
-If you really want to dive into the game with both feet right now, you might as well get the pdf of the No Peace Beyond the Line book as well.
-You can get both the base rulebook and No Peace as pdf’s for a total of $35 which is amazing value.
+I have a physical rulebook copy, but I’ve found the digital copy well worth the money just for convenience.
+If you really want to dive into the game with both feet right now, you might as well get the pdf of the No Peace Beyond the Line book.
+You can get both tbooks as pdf’s for a total of $35 which is amazing value.

 The starter set you’ll be getting with Raise the Black is very sea-focused.
 You can play on land as well, but the primary miniatures found in that box are sailors.
-The 24 sailor models in that starter set can be put together in a variety of ways and you can make several different nations or factions out of that box.
-You can use them for pirates, Spanish, French, or English but they will still be sailors and you can’t make a militia or army force out of that set of minis.
+The 24 sailor models in that starter set can be assembled in a variety of ways and to make several different nations or factions out of that box.
+You can use them for pirates, Spanish, French, or English forces.
+But if you make sailors, they will still be sailors , so you can’t make a militia or army force out of that set.

-Assuming you’ve backed at the basic pledge level and you’re only receiving the starter box, here are a couple of approaches to buying some miniatures now:
+If you made a basic pledge and are only receiving the starter box, here are some approaches to buying some miniatures now:

-I would personally recommend buying one of the nation starter boxes, exploring the land part of the game, then expanding into the sea part of the game when you get your RtB pledge.
+I would personally recommend buying one nation starter box, exploring the land part of the game, then expanding into the sea part of the game when you get your Raise the Black pledge.

 Ships are an awesome part of Blood & Plunder but they aren’t immediately necessary to enjoy the game.
 The Raise the Black Kickstarter focuses heavily on the notable characters from the Golden Aage of Piracy and the starter box comes with two plastic sloop kits.
 These will get you straight into the nautical side of the game when they’re delivered but what about now?